 This is a great last goal to focus on because it’s a great test of strength and to see how you are progressing with your fitness.

 If you haven’t been able to do one, you know what a challenge it can be.
-Having the goal of doing at least one pull up will not only show you how far you’ve progressed but is a great way to become dedicated and motivated.
+Having the goal of doing at least one pull up will not only show you how far you’ve progressed, but it is a great way to become dedicated and motivated.

 The Bottom Line

-It will become more attainable through the year if you’re consistent with your fitness.
-Set yourself a concrete timeline as when you want to accomplish some or all of these goals.
+These fitness goals will become more attainable through the year if you’re consistent with your fitness.
+Set yourself a concrete timeline for when you want to accomplish some or all of these in order to create realistic goals in the short term.
 In fact, start making one of these goals happen this month!

 |||^||Phillippa Lally: How are habits formed: Modelling habit formation in the real world|